michieltjampens/tios/README.md

 - **On-board Connectivity**
   - Microsd slot
   - USB Client for usb-gadget and updating
-  - Connector for RJ45 adapter, LAN870A
+  - Connector for RJ45 adapter, LAN8720A
-  - Recovery mode short pads
+  - Dipswitch to choose between DFU and eMMC boot
   - Power & Reset switch
 - **Other logic**
   - RTC with connected wake up pin and battery